katcosgrove/devops-101-workshop/docs/artifactory.md

 This step will walk you through creating a Docker repository type and uploading your container images, allowing you to use Artifactory as your Docker Registry.

 In the upper right-hand corner, click the dropdown that displays your username and select "Quick Setup."
-From that screen, click Docker, and follow on-screen instructions.
+From that screen, select Docker, click Create, and follow on-screen instructions.
 Default names and settings are fine for this.

 From the main UI, clicking Artifactory -> Artifacts should now show you three new repositories: docker, docker-local, and docker-remote. <!-- TODO: Add short explanation of local/remote/virtual repositories here. -->